Poco F5 and Poco F5 Pro: Specs, Features, Price Tag And More

 Poco F5 5G: Flagship specs for a midrange price

 Let’s take a look at the prices first.
-The Poco F5 5G starts at SGD 549 for the base variant with 8GB RAM and 256GB storage.
+The Poco F5 5G starts at INR 29,999 for the base variant with 8GB RAM and 256GB storage.
+The top-end variant with 12GB RAM and 256GB storage will cost you INR 33,999.

 OnePlus Nord 3 And Other Upcoming Smartphones Of May 2023